Deepak-baghel84/vehicle_counter/README.md

 - Using SORT for multi-object tracking which uses kalman filtering internally.
 - Utilizes multithreading for efficient frame capture and processing(working).

+## detector file
+- Detect file is used to detect or track the objects real world as well as video.
+- Detect file uses Bytetracker for tracking internally.
+- using threading, oops and other advance techniques for efficient processing and real time detection of objects in a video or image sequence.

 ## Installation
 1. Clone the repository:
    ```bash